-FLEUR DE LOLLY: Summer perfect time to enjoy fresh vegetables
+Fleur de Lolly: Summer perfect time to enjoy fresh vegetables

 Bake for about 20 to 22 minutes until the crust is browned and the cheese has melted.
 Top with chopped fresh basil.

 Laura Tolbert, also known as Fleur de Lolly, has been sharing recipes, table decor ideas and advice for fellow foodies and novices on her blog, fleurdelolly.blogspot.com for more than eight years.
-She won the Duke Mayonnaise 100th Anniversary nationwide recipe contest for her Alabama White BBQ Sauce.
 You can contact her at facebook.com/fleurde.lolly.5, on Instagram and at fleurdelolly@yahoo.com.